BEFORE YOUR TATTOO

 Even if a tattooer have done everything correctly there's still a risk for infection, scarring or colorloss if you don't care for your new tattoo.

-When the tattoo is finished it will be coverd with plastic, have the plastic on for 3 hours.
+When the tattoo is finished it will be coverd with plastic and have the plastic on for 3 hours.
 It might need to be on longer depending on the situation, then you might need to wear it overnight.

-When it's time to remove the plastic, remove the plastic with clean hands, wash your hands again so you have clean hands when cleaning your tattoo.
+When it's time to remove the medical plastic or the cling film, remove the plastic with clean hands, wash your hands again so you have clean hands when cleaning your tattoo.
 This will be easiest done in the shower.

 Clean the tattoo carefully & thoroughly with luke warm water with a liquid soap, for example Lactacyd.

 Dab the tattoo dry gently with a clean towel, paper towel or airdry.
-Then gently put some softening cream on the tattoo, you can use a cream like Bephanten.
+Then gently put some softening cream on the tattoo, you can use a cream like Bephanten or Tattoo mender.

 Keep your tattoo clean, use only clean clothes and beddings against the tattoo, and do not put on the cream with dirty hands!

-After a few days, scabs will become visible on the tattoo and they will fall off within a few days or can be bit longer than a week.
+After a few days, scabs will become visible on the tattoo and they will fall off within 1-2 weeks.

 Dont pick or scratch on them, let them fall off by themselves, so when you put on the cream on the tattoo, do so carefully.